polterguy/phosphorusfive/core/p5.webapp/README.md

 ### The "media" folder

 Contains global images, JavaScript, and CSS files, which are an integral part of P5.
-P5 is by default, built on top of Boootstrap CSS, and jQuery, which you can find in this folder.

 ### The "common" folder